zymotik/zoom-to-khconf/README.md

 Cost is approx 1p per minute for call to Zoom, 0.2p for a call to KHConf when using SIP.

+This script could be used in a serverless environment such as [AWS](https://aws.amazon.com/).
+With a Lambda on a cron trigger, the connection could be scheduled to coincide with meeting start times.
+I have used environment variables to make this easier for different meeting numbers and timings.

 ## Improvements that could be made

 Making a call to Zoom first would likely make more sense.
 When the meeting ends, it should then end the call to KHConf.